SDS logo

 • Constant Clenching or Grinding of Teeth (Bruxism): This is one of the most common behavioral causes.
 Chronic clenching or grinding, especially during sleep, exerts excessive pressure on the TMJ and surrounding muscles.

 It’s also important to note that some occupations make individuals more prone to developing TMJ.
-For example, violinists typically experience a higher TMJ rate than the rest of the population because they have to constantly hold the violin directly below their jaw, which creates pressure.
+For example, violinists typically experience a higher rate of TMJ than the rest of the population because they have to constantly hold the violin directly below their jaw, which creates pressure.

 Furthermore, women appear to be at higher risk of developing TMJ than men.
 Research suggests this could be due to hormonal differences or anatomical variations in joint and muscle structure.
-Estrogen receptors have been found in the jaw joint, which may contribute to increased vulnerability in women.
+Estrogen receptors have been found in the jaw joint, which may contribute to women’s increased vulnerability.

 Recognizing these causes is essential for creating a personalized treatment plan and preventing worsening symptoms.